Randwarf/StellarisUnityLore/Prose/Intelligence Reports.md

 We recommend showing a strong front to these people, and keeping the Collegium between us and them.
 Should it be required we may need to funnel resources to the Collegium so that they can form a strong buffer state.
 For now we should build our strength and attempt to peacefully spread our utopian ideals.

 ## Muutagan Merchant Guild
-Inhabiting the Koria system much like th
+Inhabiting the Koria system much like the